JakeHedman/coinpeershare/README.md

 coinpeershare
 =============

-Script to help me share altcoin peers
+Script to share bitcoin or altcoin peers.

+Reformats the output of getpeers to addnode lines.